|The Rape of the Lock (1712) by|

 Rape in the eighteenth century was, from a criminalistic viewpoint, practically non-existent.* For instance, there was no such thing, legalistically-speaking, as rape within marriage.
-Popular crimes of the era included everything from murder to theft to sheep-stealing to failure to support one's family.
+Popular crimes of the era included everything from murder to theft, including sheep-stealing, to failure to support one's family.
 But not rape.

 This does not mean rape didn't occur.
 And there were multiple social practices aimed at protecting women, specifically young, unmarried women, from the possibility (though until the end of the eighteenth century, female servants were usually left off the list of protectees).
 In Pride & Prejudice, Darcy shows a remarkable lack of responsibility when he fails to inform his neighbors of Wickham's true character.
 From a modern point of view, Darcy just seems to be exercising his privacy.
 From an eighteenth/nineteenth century point-of-view, word-of-mouth warnings were the best defense parents had against untrustworthy/dangerous men.
 In general, young women were warned to stay away from cads and bounders, and some social pressure would be exerted to prevent compromised young women from being abandoned.